BLOUNT LAB

 Service

-• Journal Referee: Applied and Environmental Microbiology, Biology Letters, Biological Reviews, BMC Evolutionary Biology, BioScience, Current Biology, Current Opinion in Microbiology, Ecology Letters, eLife, Environmental Microbiology and Environmental Microbiology Reports, Evolution, Genome Biology and Evolution, Heliyon, Heredity, IEEE Access, Interface Focus, The ISME Journal, The Journal of Bacteriology, MicrobiologyOpen, Molecular Phylogenetics and Evolution, Nature, Nature Communications, PeerJ, PLoS ONE, Proceedings of the Royal Society B, Science, Scientific Reports, Trends in Ecology and Evolution.
+• Reviewer for 36 Journals: Applied and Environmental Microbiology, Biology Letters, Biological Reviews, BioScience, BMC Evolutionary Biology, Communications Biology, Current Biology, Current Opinion in Microbiology, Ecology and Evolution, Ecology Letters, eLife, Environmental Microbiology and Environmental Microbiology Reports, Evolution, Genome Biology and Evolution, Heliyon, Heredity, IEEE Access, Interface Focus, The ISME Journal, Journal of Molecular Evolution, Journal of Visualized Experiments (JoVE), mBio, Microbial Ecology, Microbiology Open, Microbiology Spectrum, Molecular Biology and Evolution, Molecular Phylogenetics and Evolution, Nature, Nature Communications, PeerJ, Philosophy Theory and Practice in Biology, PLoS ONE, Proceedings of the Royal Society B, Science, Scientific Reports, Trends in Ecology and Evolution.

-• Organizational Positions Held
+Organizational Positions Held:

 • Treasurer, Biology Graduate Students Association, University of Cincinnati: 2001 – 2002